GiedriusMar/Kebabine_using_Python_Flask/README.md

 - [Contact](#contact)

 ## Features
-- Display a menu of available kebabs
+- **User Authentication**: Register and log in to access personalized features.
-- Process customer orders
+- **Menu Management**: View a list of available kebabs with details and prices.
-- Track order status
+- **Order Placement**: Add items to the cart and place orders.
-- Manage menu items (add, edit, delete)
+- **Order History**: View past orders with details.

 ## Project Structure